Najafi-Amirhossein/Fuzzy-BWM/README.md

 # Fuzzy-BWM
-This code can run Fuzzy BWM and determine the optimal weight of each criterion.
+This helps setting up a generic code that can run Fuzzy BWM and determine the optimal weight of each criterion.